Purchase on account in the Swiss online shop: models, costs and providers at a glance

 What is the difference between purchase on invoice and BNPL?

-Classic purchase on account means that the Comerciante issues an invoice and bears the default risk themselves.
-With BNPL (Buy Now Pay Later), a specialized provider such as Klarna or CembraPay handles the credit check and guarantees the payment to the Comerciante.
+Classic purchase on invoice means that the Comerciantes issues an invoice and bears the default risk themselves.
+With BNPL (Buy Now Pay Later), a specialized provider such as Klarna or CembraPay takes over the credit check and guarantees payment to the Comerciantes.

 View detailed response